Fun Travels Across the United States

 NORTH CAROLINA

-NEWS (Note: Cities and Towns Follow After the NEWS
+NEWS (Cities & Towns Follow the News)

-What's New in North Carolina?
-Plenty!
+What's New in Charlotte?
+Plenty!!

 Civil Rights Takes a Front Seat in Greensboro